 The most potent revenue-generating grocery apps allow consumers to order groceries online from a nearby store.
 Then the food is delivered to their location, or they are directed when to pick up the order.

-The four main types of shopping apps are aggregators, marketplaces, single stores, and grocery chains.
+Aggregators, marketplaces, single stores, and grocery chains are the four leading shopping apps.
 Aggregators provide lists and links of nearby stores consolidated into one platform.